mozilla/bigquery-etl/sql_generators/README.md

 # SQL generators

 `sql_generators/` contains scripts for generating SQL queries.
 Generated SQL query code should *not* be checked in to `main`.
-The scripts for generating SQL queries are executed by CI only and will are followed by generating Airflow DAGs.
+The scripts for generating SQL queries are executed by CI only and are followed by generating Airflow DAGs.

 ## Expected structure